June Marks Adopt a Shelter Cat Month

 Think Ahead

 Are you and your family cat ready?
 Or are you looking to expand your pet family?
-Shayna Meliker, editor at VetStreet, has some pointers as you begin planning for your new addition.
+Georgia Welch, National Training Manager at Invisible Fence® Brand has some tips as you begin planning for your new addition.

 How Do I Choose?